markh-de/KiVar/README.md

 ![3D Board View Without Changes](doc/pcb-nochange.png)

-... and after applying the new variation configuration (see dialog window above):
+... and after applying the new variation configuration (according to the dialog window above):

 ![3D Board View With Changes](doc/pcb-change.png)